Lynn Fordham

-Lynn Fordham (born April 1963) is a British businesswoman and CEO of SVG Capital, a FTSE 250 Index private equity and investment management business.
+Lynn Fordham (born April 1963) is a British businesswoman and former CEO of SVG Capital, a defunct FTSE 250 Index private equity and investment management business.

 Early life

 Lynn Fordham was born in April 1963.
 She received a bachelor's degree in Accountancy from Glasgow University and a Diploma of Business Administration from Warwick University.

 Career

 Fordham trained as an accountant at Peat Marwick, Mitchell & Co.

-Fordham joined SVG Capital from Barratt Developments in July 2008, and was appointed CEO on 20 May 2009, a role she continues to hold.
+Fordham joined SVG Capital from Barratt Developments in July 2008, and was appointed CEO on 20 May 2009, a role she held until 2016.
+In 2017, Fordham, together with other former SVG executives, launched private equity firm Larchpoint Capital, based in London.